Centre for Talented Youth Ireland: Permanent

-Other staff
+Contract staff

 As the on-site programmes available for students are part-time and/or short-term, most of the staff associated with these programmes are contracted for a set period of time.
 Residential staff are hired for either 3 or 6 weeks (summer programme only) while academic staff are hired for 3 weeks, 6 weeks, or on a part-time basis during the year (e.g. an eight-week Saturday course).

 Assistant Residential Coordinators (ARCs)

 These staff (usually 2, 1 male and 1 female) are responsible for the care of the students at CTYI during the 12–17 summer courses.
 They live in the residences with the students and are the highest-ranking staff members when the Residential Coordinator is absent (e.g., at night).
 They are in charge of the RAs also.
 ARCs are often ex-RAs, who return to hold a higher point of authority.
 An ARC may hold the position for a number of years running, e.g. former ARC Mary Heslin held the position for 4 years running.